The Five Major Pieces to the Life Puzzle

-Jim Rohn says that it isn't about motivation.
-He tells his audiences, "If you have an idiot, and you motivate him, then you've got a motivated idiot."
-Mr. Rohn claims that it is about education, activity, and making measurable progress in reasonable time.
+Jim Rohn talks about motivation.
+He tells his audiences, "If you have an idiot and you motivate him, then, you've got a motivated idiot."
+Mr. Rohn tells the reader that it's about education, activity, and making measurable progress in reasonable time.

-"The name of the game is results". .."The final result of your life will be determined by whether you made too many errors in judgment, repeated every day or whether you dedicated your life to a few simple disciplines, practiced every day."
-What are these disciplines?
-He explains these clearly in everyday words that are easy to understand sharing the undeniable principle that if we fail to plant in the spring, we cannot complain about the harvest in the fall.
+"The name of the game is results. ..The final result of your life will be determined by whether you made too many errors in judgment, repeated every day or whether you dedicated your life to a few simple disciplines, practiced every day."
+He explains this in everyday words that are easy to understand shares the undeniable principle that "if we fail to plant in the spring, we cannot complain about the harvest in the fall."

 He urges us to turn off the television and pick up a book in order to take a step in the right direction.
 He cautions that "we must not allow ourselves to believe that we can have all that we want to have and become all that we wish to be without making any changes..."
 He tells us that "everything is within our reach if we will read the books"...and "practice the disciplines" to wage a "vigorous battle against neglect".

-Even in business, companies turn to outside sources, consultants, hired to help the executives determine if the company is on track.
+In business companies turn to outside sources, consultants, hired to help executives determine if the company is on track.
 We are wise to take counsel from "someone who cares", to bring us a fresh perspective.

-"Someone once said, 'When you are born you enter the world crying while everyone else is rejoicing and when you die, hopefully, you have lived such a life that everyone will be crying while you are rejoicing'.
+At his memorial someone said, "When you are born you enter the world crying while everyone else is rejoicing and when you die, hopefully, you've lived such a life that everyone will be crying while you are rejoicing.
 Jim Rohn lived such a life."

 © 2014 Peg Cole